Three lectures on random proper colorings of $\mathbb{Z}^d$: Lecture 2 -- Criticality

 The proof of Theorem~\ref{thm:delocalization} relies on methods from ergodic theory, making use of homomorphism height functions defined on the whole of $\Z^d$.
 The notion of a uniformly sampled homomorphism height function in the whole of $\Z^d$ is not well defined, and the standard substitute for it is the notion of a \emph{Gibbs measure} (for the uniform specification).
 A measure $\mu$ on homomorphism height functions on $\Z^d$ is called \emph{Gibbs} if the following holds: Let $f$ be sampled from $\mu$.
 For each finite subset $V$ of $\Z^d$, almost surely, conditioned on $f|_{V^c}$ the distribution of $f|_V$ is uniform on all extensions of $f|_{V^c}$ to a homomorphism height function.
 The set of Gibbs measures forms a convex set.

-\emph{Example:} Let $h$ be any height function whose modulo $3$ is the frozen proper $3$-coloring discussed above.
+\emph{Example:} Let $h$ be any height function whose modulo $3$ is the frozen proper $3$-coloring discussed in Section~\ref{sec:frozen}.
 Then the delta measure on $h$ is a Gibbs measure.
 Our interest, however, is in Gibbs measures with translation-invariance properties as we now describe.

 For a sublattice $\mathcal{L}\subset\Z^d$, a Gibbs measure is called \emph{$\mathcal{L}$-translation-invariant} if samples from the measure are invariant in distribution to translations from $\mathcal{L}$.
 An $\mathcal{L}$-translation-invariant measure is called \emph{$\mathcal{L}$-ergodic} if it gives probability zero or one to each event which is invariant under translations from $\mathcal{L}$.